Xingu River, Pará state, Brazil

 The main powerhouse will feature 18 Francis turbines.
 The 233.1MW supplemental powerhouse will have six bulb turbines of 38.8MW each.
 A supplemental spillway will be located in Bela Vista.

 The three components will be strategically located to minimise the area flooded by dam construction.
-Power generated by the plant will be sent to the National Interconnected System (SIN) through the Tucuruí-Macapá-Manaus transmission line.
+Power generated by the plant will be sent to the SIN through the Tucuruí-Macapá-Manaus transmission line.

 Equipment for the plant is being supplied by a consortium led by Alstom.
 The consortium also comprises Germany’s Voith and Austrian Andritz.

 In February 2011, Alstom won a $684m contract to supply seven Francis turbines, hydro-mechanical equipment, bus bars and related gas-insulated substations (GIS) for the new plant.

 Andritz won a $444m contract to supply three Francis turbines and generators, 14 excitation systems and six bulb turbines and generators.